CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-DataController.md

     $extensionID = az k8s-extension show --name azdata --cluster-type connectedClusters -c Arc-Data-Demo -g azure-arc  --query id -o tsv
     $extensionID
     ```
-      -Note: The extension resource ID is stored in $extensionID parameter and you will be using this parameter only in later steps.
+      > **Note:** The extension resource ID is stored in $extensionID parameter and you will be using this parameter only in later steps.

      ![](./media/14.png "Lab Environment")